ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 1. Update the contents of the reference  `text`
 1. Display the contents of the reference `text` on standard output

 This behaviour is the same as in an imperative language.
-However, although `;` is not defined as a function, it behaves as if it was a function of type `unit -> unit -> unit`.
+However, although `;` is not defined as a function, it behaves as if it were a function of type `unit -> unit -> unit`.

 ## Modules and the Standard Library